 Stress has been defined in different ways over the years.
-Originally stress was believed to be caused by the environment in which one was put or found oneself then, later, as a strain from within.
+Originally stress was believed to be caused by the environment in which one found themselves in, then later as a strain from within.
 Today the definition focusses on both the situation and the individual.
-Basically stress results from a lack of ability to cope with the demands and pressures of the situation.
+Basically, stress results from a lack of ability to cope with the demands and pressures of the situation.

 At one time or another most of us will experience stress.
 Some individuals find stress motivating whilst in others it can be debilitating.